Received a GST Notice? Here's What You Must Do Immediately

 3. GST Audit/Inspection Notice (ADT-01)

-Under Section 65 of the CGST Act 2017, the GST authorities have the power to audit a taxpayer’s records to ensure compliance with GST laws.
-They can issue a notice asking for the taxpayer to present their books of accounts, financial statements, invoices, and relevant documents for audit.
+Under Section 65 of the CGST Act 2017, the GST authorities have the power to audit a taxpayer's records to ensure compliance with GST laws.
+They can issue a notice asking the taxpayer to present their books of accounts, financial statements, invoices, and relevant documents for audit.

-Common reasons for an Audit Notice:
+Common reasons for an Audit Notice

 - Random audit selection.